Skip to content

 • Run sb get profiles to see available profiles

-• Check if you're using a custom profiles file path
+• Check if you're using a custom profiles directory path (--profiles-dir or SBSH_PROFILES_DIR)

 Terminal not starting